 What does summer camp look like?
 By the start of camp, we may decide to alter a few of our structures based on feedback from students and ALFs.
 We continuously evolve and adjust our model to better serve our communities.
 That said, a typical week has this basic structure:

-9:30am Meeting in Small Groups aka Spawn Points*: In stand up we, state our intentions for the day, make announcements, and request any support needed from others.
+9:30am Meeting in Small Groups aka Spawn Points*: In Spawn Point we state our intentions for the day, make announcements, and request any support needed from others.

 10-2:45pm The Magic: This is when we engage in scheduled offerings and/or spontaneous activities.